Dental Implant Before and After

-Dental implants are far and away the best solution for a missing tooth or teeth.
+Dental implants the best solution for a missing tooth or teeth.
 Because the actual implant fuses into the jawbone, implants function exactly like your natural teeth allowing the user to eat any foods without concern.
 Plus, caring for an implant is no different than a regular tooth.

 Why Choose Dr. Holbrook

 Dr. Holbrook is an expert in all phases of implant dentistry.
 This may include replacing a single tooth with a single implant, replacing a series of missing teeth with an implant-supported bridge, or replacing a full set of teeth with implant-supported dentures.
 Regardless of your situation, we can make implants a part of a healthier oral future.

 Am I a Candidate for Dental Implants?

 Dental implant patients are adults of all ages.
 Implants may be the right choice for anyone missing one, multiple, or even all of their teeth due to injury, defects, disease or decay.
 They can even be an option for adolescents once the jaw stops growing, typically around 16 for girls and 18 for boys.

 If you answer “yes” to one or more of these questions, dental implants may be an option for you.